GaloisInc/Cadenas/README.md

 There are a few odds and ends to configure if you'd like to build the app for yourself, though:

-### `google-services.json`

-Cadenas utilizes Firebase / Google Cloud Services for instrumentation testing in CI.
-While it is not a security issue to include our own configuration for this, it does not make sense for forked versions of the app to send their analytics etc to our Firebase instance.
-You will need to provide your own configuration to build - you can find instructions to set this up on the Firebase home.
-Alternatively, it should be possible to provide a 'dummy' version that allows the app to build but disables Google Services functionality; you may find guides to do this online.

 ### `gradle.properties`

 The Gradle properties file in this repository is incomplete - To speed up CI,